 The trading market in our common stock is limited, which could hinder your ability to sell our common stock.
-In addition, if our common stock is delisted from the Nasdaq Capital Market, your ability to sell our common stock could become more restricted.
+In addition, we have recently delisted our common stock from the Nasdaq Capital Market, which could decrease your ability to sell our common stock.

 The development of an active trading market depends on the existence of willing buyers and sellers, the presence of which is not within our control, or that of any market maker.
 The number of active buyers and sellers of the shares of our common stock at any particular time may be limited.
 Under such circumstances, you could have difficulty selling your shares of common stock on short notice, and, therefore, you should not view the shares of common stock as a short-term investment.
-In addition, our common stock may be delisted from the Nasdaq Stock Market in the future, voluntarily or involuntarily, which could further decrease market liquidity and your ability to sell your shares.
+In addition, we have recently voluntarily delisted our common stock from the Nasdaq Stock Market, which could further decrease market liquidity and your ability to sell your shares.